 If Personal Data are transmitted to a recipient outside the Ipsos Group to a third country, this recipient must agree in writing to maintain a data protection level equivalent to this Data Protection Policy or as required under applicable law.
 For example, the GDPR stipulates various requirements that must be complied with, before any transfer may occur.
 This does not apply if transmission is based on a legal obligation.
 A legal obligation of this kind can be based on the laws of the domiciliary country of the Ipsos group company transmitting the data.
-In the alternative, the laws of the domiciliary country of the legal obligations of a third country.
+In the alternative, the laws of the domiciliary country of the Ipsos group company may acknowledge the purpose of data transmission based on the legal obligations of a third country.